maasha/clac/docs/BUILD_STRATEGY_TODO.md

 - Artifacts available for 90 days for manual testing

 **Action:**
-- Create `build-main.yml` based on Workflow 2 example in `BUILD_STRATEGY.md`
+- ✅ Created `build-main.yml` based on Workflow 2 example in `BUILD_STRATEGY.md`
-- Ensure it triggers on push to main/master
+- ✅ Configured to trigger on push to `main`
-- Includes build, test, and artifact upload steps
+- ✅ Includes build, test, and artifact upload steps
+- ✅ Builds for both macOS architectures (osx-x64 and osx-arm64)

+**Status:** ✅ Completed - Main branch CI workflow created and ready to use

 ---

-#### 6. Create Release Workflow
+#### 6. Create Release Workflow ✅ COMPLETED
 **File:** `.github/workflows/release.yml`

 **What:** Create workflow that creates GitHub releases with binaries